vtisweden/java-projects/atap/docs/README.md

 This will use a default configuration, which may work for simple MATSim scenarios.
 Two additional configurations may be necessary.

-Add an ATAP module to your MATSim config file (and include with `ConfigUtils.loadConfig(configFileName, new ATAPConfigGroup());` when loading that file).
+Add an ATAP module to your MATSim config file (and include it with `ConfigUtils.loadConfig(configFileName, new ATAPConfigGroup());`).
 Example, using default values:

 ```xml
 <module name="atap">